litoj/Enhanced-Faithcraft/README.md

 - [AudioCraft sounds](https://www.curseforge.com/minecraft/texture-packs/audiocraft)

-Huge love to all the creators, their work was inspirational to me and added up to, at least in my oppinion, a wonderful combination.
+Huge love to all the creators, their work was inspirational to me and added up to, at least in my oppinion, a wonderful compilation.
 Enjoy the sounds but be aware of extreme AudioCraft sounds loudness as I didn't want to lower the sound quality by adjusting all the used sounds.